In this article:

 - Commitment, buy-in and sense of belonging with the whole organization increase.

-Dealing with objections can take time.
-Listening takes time.
-Given that, it is fair to say that sociocracy has a pragmatic and valuable way of dealing with objections.
+Integrating objections can take time.
+In addition, listening takes time.
+Given that, it is fair to say that sociocracy has a pragmatic and valuable way of integrating objections.
 It will make it doable for an organization to take the time to address objections.
 Even more than that, sociocracy’s way of addressing objections will increase mutual understanding of people and will let circle members bond more as they get to know each other more and work together as peers and with empathy.

-You can get all the benefits at once:
+You can get all the benefits at once by integrating objections:

 - hear valuable information (in the form of an objection)